eriktuck/ei-dev/docs/git/install-configure-git.md

 # Installing & Configuring Git

 Git is version control software for code.
-When paired with Github, git is a convenient way to collaborate on coding projects.
+When paired with Github, Git is a convenient way to collaborate on coding projects.
 This series will help you get comfortable with the basic workflow and commands, and includes a helpful [reference] for when you get stuck.

 ### Download & Install Git

-Go to [git-scm.com](git-scm.com) to download git.
+Go to [git-scm.com](git-scm.com) to download Git.
 Run the installer.
 I recommend installing only Git Bash in the context menu.
 I also recommend checking the option to '*Use Git from the Windows Command Prompt*'.

 Open Git Bash (right-click to bring up the context menu or find it in your programs folder) and type  `git --version` to make sure it's successfully installed.

 ### Configure Git

-To get the most from git, you can configure a few of its global setings.
+To get the most from Git, you can configure a few of its global setings.
 In Git Bash, type the following commands:

 ```bash
 git config --global user.name <name>